 Support for Low-Income Communities and Schools

-We gratefully acknowledge the following organizations:
+We gratefully acknowledge the following organizations and individuals:

 The Mathical Book Prize is made possible with support from the Firedoll Foundation and Joan and Irwin Jacobs.